-A one-day Research Dissemination and Policy Workshop on: Labour Outmigration, Agriculture Change and Consequences for Left Behind Women.
-Was conducted on December 18, 2017 at Hotel Shanker, Kathmandu, Nepal.
-The workshop was jointly organized by the Institute for Social and Environmental Research-Nepal (ISER-N), the Agriculture and Forestry University (AFU) in Nepal, DFID-ESRC Growth Research and the Population Studies Center (PSC) at the University of Michigan (UM), USA with financial support from the Overseas Development Institute (ODI), UK.
-The goal of the workshop was to share the empirical findings generated through rigorous scientific investigation of labour out-migration, agricultural change and its consequences for left-behind women and foster policy dialogue to integrate findings with policy.
-Additionally, the workshop also aimed to facilitate cross-disciplinary interaction among scientists and research scholars, crucial for building a foundation for interdisciplinary research, education and public policy.
+A one-day Research Dissemination and Policy Workshop on Labour Outmigration, Agriculture Change and Consequences for Left Behind Women.
+Was conducted on December 18, 2017, at Hotel Shanker, Kathmandu, Nepal.
+The workshop was jointly organized by the Institute for Social and Environmental Research-Nepal (ISER-N), the Agriculture and Forestry University (AFU) in Nepal, DFID-ESRC Growth Research, and the Population Studies Center (PSC) at the University of Michigan (UM), USA with financial support from the Overseas Development Institute (ODI), UK.
+The goal of the workshop was to share the empirical findings generated through rigorous scientific investigation of labor out-migration, agricultural change, and its consequences for left-behind women and foster policy dialogue to integrate findings with policy.
+The workshop also aimed to facilitate cross-disciplinary interaction among scientists and research scholars, crucial for building a foundation for interdisciplinary research, education, and public policy.
 Altogether 45 participants representing various agencies participated in the workshop.

-Institute for Social and Environmental Research-Nepal (ISER-N) successfully completed a one-day workshop on “Challenges and Opportunities for Controlling Invasive Plants: Learning from Community Forests of Western Chitwan Valley” on May 16, 2018 at the institute premise in Chitwan.
-The goal of this workshop was to share achievements and results from an invasive plant intervention study, a part of the Coupled Natural Human System (CNHS) project funded by National Science Foundation.
-The collaborating institutions were Arizona State University (ASU), Pennsylvania State University (PSU), San Diego State University, University of Michigan, USA and Centre for Agriculture and Biosciences International (CABI), UK.
+Institute for Social and Environmental Research-Nepal (ISER-N) successfully completed a one-day workshop on “Challenges and Opportunities for Controlling Invasive Plants: Learning from Community Forests of Western Chitwan Valley” on May 16, 2018, at the institute premises in Chitwan.
+The goal of this workshop was to share achievements and results from an invasive plant intervention study, a part of the Coupled Natural Human System (CNHS) project funded by the National Science Foundation.
+The collaborating institutions were Arizona State University (ASU), Pennsylvania State University (PSU), San Diego State University, University of Michigan, USA, and Centre for Agriculture and Biosciences International (CABI), UK.